 Communication Studies focuses on verbal and nonverbal communications, critical thinking

-thinking skills as well as excellent written and verbal communication skills.
+critical thinking skills as well as excellent written and verbal communication skills.

 Program Learning Outcomes

 • Develop an open-mindedness about various social, historical, political, and psychological perspectives and opinions, as well as a tolerance for ambiguity